Skip to content

 Conclusion

-Once the question durability of the album and cover are solved come to an important question: how to present photos together.
+Once the questions of durability of the album and cover are solved, comes an important question: how to present photos together.

-Keeping a minimalistic and classic approach with neutral white backdrop is the safer method for a timeless and elegant result.
+Keeping a minimalistic and classic approach with neutral white backdrop is the safest method for a timeless and elegant result.

 Black and White Portrait of Alexandre Mayeur, photographer at French-Touch-Photography